Jamlee/docker-laravel/README.md

     ./ctl restart #rm ,start
     ./ctl enter   #enter the main container

-while you use the script,you can also give the container a static ip by change the script.the default ip of container is `192.168.99.11`
+while you use the script,you can also give the container a static ip by changing the script.the default ip of container is `192.168.99.11`